There's a Girl in My Soup

-There's a Girl in My Soup is a 1970 British romantic comedy film based on the stage play of the same name, directed by Roy Boulting and starring Peter Sellers and Goldie Hawn.
-The film was Sellers' last commercial success until Return of the Pink Panther five years later.
+There's a Girl in My Soup is a 1970 British sex comedy film directed by Roy Boulting and starring Peter Sellers and Goldie Hawn.
+Terence Frisby wrote the screenplay based on his 1966 stage play of the same name.

 Plot

 Robert Danvers is a vain, womanizing and wealthy host of a high-profile television cooking show.
 He meets Marion, a no-nonsense 19-year-old American hippie who has just broken up with her British rock musician boyfriend Jimmy.
 After a halting start, they begin an affair, and she accompanies him on a trip to a wine-tasting festival in France, where she embarrasses him by getting extremely drunk, but they enjoy their time together on the coast in the South of France.
 However, when they return to London, Marion makes up with Jimmy and turns down a desperate proposal of marriage from Danvers.
-Throughout the film, Danvers' favourite line with women is: "My God, but you're lovely"—which, in the final scene after Marion has gone back to Jimmy and Danvers has made a date with another woman, he says to his own reflection.
+Throughout the film, Danvers' favourite line with women is: "My God, but you're lovely" – which, in the final scene after Marion has gone back to Jimmy and Danvers has made a date with another woman, he says to his own reflection.